Get a step-by-step guide to creating a new client onboarding system that can be automated to save time and improve client service.

 - What new clients need from you

-- The potential hurdles that can be overcome now
+- The potential hurdles that can be mitigated in advance

 - Ways you can add value and create a stellar experience